The WINEMAKER’S ART

 These photographs of wine through a polarizing microscope, reveal unexpected patterns, shapes and incredible beauty.
 Some ‘jewels’ are said to portend long life, style, and character.
 Others may reflect the signature of the winemaker or the spirit of the wine.

-Wine’s inside stories have appeared in numerous publications and venues including The World of Fine Wine Magazine, Scientific American, American Wine Expo, Sterling Vineyard, Alpha Omega Winery, Vineyard Vista, Earthrise Retreat Center, Lawrence Hall of Science, Copia, Grgich Hills, Hope & Grace Tasting Salon and in April 2013 Jessup Cellars in Yountville, CA.
+Wine’s inside stories have appeared in numerous publications and venues including The World of Fine Wine Magazine, Scientific American, American Wine Expo, Sterling Vineyard, Alpha Omega Winery, Vineyard Vista, Earthrise Retreat Center, Lawrence Hall of Science, Copia, Grgich Hills, Hope & Grace Tasting Salon and Jessup Cellars in Yountville, CA.

 TRANSFORMATION: Juice becomes wine